Scattering in Black Hole Backgrounds and Higher-Spin Amplitudes: Part I: Scattering of Waves in Schwarzschild Backgrounds

 and using the saddle-point approximation \eqref{eq:saddle} we obtain

 Identifying the graviton polarizations

 we can finally relate the NP scalar to the classical limit of the scattering amplitude

 In order to evaluate this let us note a crucial difference with previous cases.
-The classical amplitude $\langle A_4^{h=2}\rangle$ is controlled not only by the single graviton exchange diagram, but actually all three channels contribute.
-Indeed, using the factorized states \eqref{eq:grpol}, the amplitude can be written as the double copy of the scalar-QED Compton amplitude \cite{Bjerrum-Bohr:2013bxa}
+The classical amplitude $\langle A_4^{h=2}\rangle$ is controlled not only by the single graviton exchange diagram, but actually, all three channels contribute.
+The additional $s$ and $u$ channels open up due to the response of the BH to the gravitational wave perturbation.
+Using the factorized states \eqref{eq:grpol}, the amplitude can be written as the double copy of the scalar-QED Compton amplitude \cite{Bjerrum-Bohr:2013bxa}

 where $F_{i}^{\mu\nu}=2k_{i}^{[\mu}\epsilon_{i}^{\nu]}$.

 The gravitational amplitude contains poles corresponding to $s,u$ and $t$-channels.
 The residues of these get mixed under gauge transformations of the external gravitons.
 Moreover, under the classical limit \eqref{eq:sandtclassical} and finite scattering angle $\xi$, we learn that the $s$ and $u$ channels form a double pole in $s-M^2\sim M^2-u$, with the same classical scaling as $t\sim(\hbar \omega)^2$.
 This means that the contributions from all diagrams are entangled in the classical limit, in contrast with previous gauge-dependent approaches \cite{Guadagnini:2008ha,Westervelt:1971pm}.\footnote{Indeed, it was argued in \cite{Guadagnini:2008ha,Westervelt:1971pm} that the classical amplitude for the scattering of gravitational waves off classical matter has only the contribution of the graviton exchange diagram.
 However, we have checked that this fact turns out to be true only in the spatial gauge $\epsilon^{0\mu}_i=0$ of the gravitons.
 This trick also breaks down for the rotating case, so we choose instead to simply work in a manifestly Lorentz covariant gauge.}